 Worth the Effort

 Building a great EHR takes thought, concentration, creativity and an excellent partnership between clinical users, like myself, and technical players, like MEDITECH.
-Going through the process of helping develop and implement the Web ED solution, we were pleasantly surprised at how well the system conformed to our needs.
+Going through the process of helping develop and implement Expanse, we were pleasantly surprised at how well the system conformed to our needs.

-As we built our system, and put Web ED into clinical use, we critically examined every action within the software to see where we could save time or eliminate taps.
+As we built our system, and put Expanse into clinical use, we critically examined every action within the software to see where we could save time or eliminate taps.
 The response from the development and implementation teams was exceptional.

-With the implementation of Web ED, we gained direct links to patient histories, rapid trending of lab data, embedded voice recognition options in the record from any device, intuitive data entry points, and narrative formatting of the record for excellent readability.
+With the implementation of Expanse, we gained direct links to patient histories, rapid trending of lab data, embedded voice recognition options in the record from any device, intuitive data entry points, and narrative formatting of the record for excellent readability.

 The integration between our ED and the inpatient side has seen significant improvements over our best-of-breed past.
 Health history information like allergies in the integrated patient chart spans the care continuum across all available settings.